Sentra-Brain/sentra-platform/docs/arc42/08_crosscutting_concepts.md

 In future phases, Sentra Brain may include a dedicated Vendor Control Panel and embedded workflow engine (n8n).
 These features are not part of the core Phase 1 deployment baseline.

 - **Health Monitoring Endpoint:**
-  - Each Sentra Brain instance exposes a secure `/health` endpoint for service monitoring and license validation, restricted to JGCarmona Consulting systems.
+  - Each Sentra Brain instance exposes a secure `/health` endpoint for service monitoring and license validation, restricted to Juan G Carmona systems.
   - Vendor Control Panel access mechanisms are planned for future phases.

 - **License Validation:**